Info-443-Spring-2023/project-2-matthewcagle/README.md

 # Identify Style & Patterns Used

+## Design Patterns:

+Found in multiple components, but started in ansible/lib/ansible/module/blockinfile.py Module pattern: The entire code is encapsulated within a Python module.
+The purpose of a module is to organize code in a logical way, which makes the code easier to understand and use.
+In the code, all functions and the main execution are encapsulated within a single script.

+Strategy pattern: The use of this pattern is visible in the handling of different strategies for inserting blocks of text.
+Depending on whether the "insertbefore" or "insertafter" parameter is used, the script employs a different strategy for determining the position of the block.

+Template Method pattern: The main() function acts as a template method.
+This design pattern defines the program skeleton of an algorithm in an operation, deferring some steps to subclasses.
+In the Ansible code, the main function sets up some parameters and the flow of execution, but the specific behavior is implemented in helper functions like write_changes and check_file_attrs.
+This is true in majority components in modules.

+Singleton pattern: This pattern restricts instantiation of a class to a single instance, and provides a global point of access to it.
+In the script, the AnsibleModule instance could be considered a kind of singleton since only one is created per execution of the script

 # Architectural Assessment
 ## 1. Separation of Concerns
 Ansible’s architecture adheres to this principle at a high level of abstraction through layer cohesion, as each of the modules are grouped together by their responsibility.
 This is exemplified under the `module_utils / facts ` package where data is collected to then be used in playbook execution.
 Under this are the following packages: